TL;DR

 Common confusion

-Question: Which book should I begin with if I want “the real Schopenhauer” and not watered-down summaries?
+Which book should I begin with if I want “the real Schopenhauer” and not watered-down summaries?

 One concrete modern example

-- On the Suffering of the World (overview + best edition) gives you the pattern in a concentrated form.
+- On the Suffering of the World (overview + best edition) gives you the pattern in concentrated form.

 - Will (plain English) explains why the loop has momentum even when you understand it.